 CB: Here are just a few reasons why modular prefab is beneficial:

-Sustainability: Method’s modular construction crates a tighter, more energy-efficient home.
-It offers less waste than site-built homes.
+Sustainability: Method’s modular construction creates a tighter, more energy-efficient home and it offers less waste than site-built homes.

 Predictable Timeline: Modular homes are built in a warehouse setting every day until the project is finished, so Method doesn’t face problems that plague a typical contractor: weather delays, sub-contractors not showing up, etc.

 High Quality of Construction: Method Homes are held to a higher standard than typical site-built homes.
 Our modules are over-engineered because they must be built off-site, transported via truck, and lifted with a crane.

 EH: Give us a little context about this show home.
 Where has it been, how will it be used in the future?